How to create lag for power

 Pro’s are able to delay this wrist uncocking in the downswing because they know they will be able to square the clubface quickly to strike crisp, straight shots.

 What many amateurs do is start their downswing by opening the shoulders first.
 This causes the angle of the wrists, and the club, to be released early, something you might have heard referred to as casting.

 They are reluctant to hold these tremendous wrist angles deep into the downswing because incorrect grip and wrist positions will cause them to hit the dreaded slice.

 From the top of your swing you should feel your lower body driver first, followed by the arms and then the hands.
 This correct sequence on the way down, with the wrist angle maintained until just before impact, will help to create natural lag and more power at impact.

 Imagine that your left arm is one lever and the club shaft is another.
 Hinge your left wrist on the way back to create a sharp angle between the two levers.
-As you swing down, try to maintain this angle for as long as possible.
+As you swing down, try to maintain this angle for as long as possible as your body rotates and your weight shifts back towards the target.
 Then as you release it, the clubhead will speed up, providing you with more power through impact.

 Practice the move that triggers the start of the downswing.
 Feel that your body leads the way with your arms following.
 This should create the angle between your forearm and shaft that delivers lag for more power in the golf swing.